Antonmuellerp2b/pac2200-monitoring/README.md

 ```
 # Rename default.env to .env (Will be ignored by git afterwards due to .gitignore)
 # For e-mail alerts, set e-mail + password in .env file and set GF_SMTP_ENABLED=true
+# Change all other login credentials in .env
 ```

 ## ▶️ Starting the Project